Sponsored by WACO Aircraft Corporation, Wipaire, SPA, and Aerocet INC.

 11am - 2pm

 Restricted Area R2906/2907/2910 confirmed cold all day by phone.
 Sealord can be reached on frequency 134.65 to check status in air.

 Both land planes and seaplanes are welcome!
 Invite your pilot friends, but they must RSVP to be invited.
 RSVP email:

-Bomb drop contest: Volunteers welcome to help judge.
-It's basically just for bragging rights. (anyone have some grapefruit or oranges that we could use for this??)
+Bomb drop contest: Volunteers needed to judge and figure out prize. (anyone have some grapefruit or oranges that we could use for this??)

-Flying: I suggest as you get (within 20 miles) near to listen on the frequency.
+Flying: Suggest (within 20 miles or more) to listen on the frequency 123.15.
 Annouce where you are at 10 miles out and then again at 5 miles.
 If the frequency is congested, stay away and delay until it frees up.
 There isn't a need for everyone to arrive at exactly the same time.
-Most likely if you come later, there will be less traffic.

 Parking: Seaplanes land on water and either park on beach on NW, N, or NE shore, or if you want to ramp, use wheels to go up the ramp and park.
 Follow directions from ground people on were to park. (see pictures of parking in past years) Overflow is on east side of Runway about midfield in lot.
 We may need some amphibs to park on the beach, so bring tiedown stuff like anchor.